How to Respond When Your Partner Discloses Jealousy or Insecurity [Polyamory Conversation Cards #12]

 The Kinky Love Languages: Giving & Receiving Gifts

-A content warning that this post does discuss spending money, so if that’s difficult or stressful for you please feel free to skip this one.
-I have tried to be mindful of different budgets and provide a range of options for each suggestion.
+A content warning that this post discusses spending money, so if that’s difficult or stressful for you please feel free to skip this one.
+I have tried to be mindful of different budgets and provide a range of options.

-Giving and receiving gifts is often regarded as the poor cousin to the other four main love languages.
-Those who feel an affinity with this method of showing and receiving love tend to be derided as materialistic, shallow, or throwing money at a relationship in lieu of actually making an effort.
+Giving and receiving gifts is often looked down upon compared to the other four options in the basic “five love languages” framework (words of affirmation, acts of service, quality time, and physical touch.)
+Those who feel an affinity with this method of showing and receiving love tend to be viewed as materialistic, shallow, or having a tendency to throw money at a relationship in lieu of actually making an effort.

-The “gifts” in this context do not have to be big, expensive and extravagant presents – nor probably, in most instances, should they be.
+The “gifts” in this context do not have to be big, expensive, extravagant presents.
+In most cases, they probably shouldn’t be.
 This love language is about paying attention to the things your partner loves or what they need, and giving them things that reflect that care and attention.
-Buying their favourite brand of tea before they sleep over, bringing them a bar of chocolate after a bad day, or picking up a cute trinket you saw for £1 because it made you think of them all come under the “giving and receiving gifts” love-language umbrella.
+Gifts for your Dominant or submissive can be as simple as getting their favourite brand of tea before they sleep over, bringing them a bar of chocolate after a bad day, or picking up a cute trinket you saw for £1 because it made you think of them.

 So how can this one relate to kinky dynamics?